FrankHilhorst/node4progress/README.md

     -   Preferably run the installation as root or as administrator

+Out of the box node4progress comes with a set of examples configured to run against an appserver running on an amazon cloud computer.
+If you you just want to try out node4progress and you don't want to bother with having to set up an appserver to run the examples, you will be able to run the javascript example programs straight out of the box against the appserver running in the cloud.
+In this case just skip the installation steps below having to do with configuring and setting up the appserver.

 ### Installation steps:

-By the time you are reading this you have probably already figured out that node4progress is installed by executing one of the following statements from the command line.
+-   Create a directory node4progressTest and make this directory the current directory

+    -   e.g.

+        -   mkdir /var/tmp/node4progressTest

+        -   cd /var/tmp/node4progressTest

+-   Type in the following command from the command line

+    -   for a global install

         -   npm install node4progress -g

-    -   for a global install
+    -   for a local install into the node4progressTest directory

         -   npm install node4progress

-    -   for an install in the local directory

 After the install execute the following steps: